 Mentor a New Generation of Advocates

-- The success of our efforts not only depends on the nubmer of voices, but also on having an informed and prepared group of advocates.
-Each district group is led by a mentor who has experience in the profession and with adovcacy.
+The success of our efforts not only depends on the number of voices, but also on having an informed and prepared group of advocates.
+Each district group is led by a mentor who has experience in the profession and with advocacy.

-- Mentors must participate in a mandatory online training (earn 0.1 FREE CEU) prior to the event.
-There will also be time for Q&A
+Mentors must participate in a mandatory online training (earn 0.1 FREE CEU) prior to the event.
+There will also be time for Q&A. Available February 1st.

-- At 8:45 everyone will receive their packets and depart with their groups to talk with legislators and their staff on your own about the issues highlighted iduring the breifing.
-Each group will have seperate legislator folders.
+At 8:45 everyone will receive their packets and depart with their groups to talk with legislators and their staff on your own about the issues highlighted during the briefing.
+Each group will have separate legislator folders.

-- Thank you letters are provided to the leaders for each group.
+Thank you letters are provided to the leaders for each group.
 Please complete them and your debrief form available on the Action APP.
 Search "APTA Action" in your Apple or Google Play app store to download the app today!
 When you launch the APP, select state advocacy and then Maryland.

 - Advocacy Training Video - Gain tips, resources, and view a mock meeting with a legislator (21 minutes)